 Some varieties will have naturally produced some initial side-branches known as "feathers", others will not and are known as "whips".
 Whether a tree produces feathers or not is determined by the variety.

 Most of our trees have a stem of between 9/16" - 11/16" caliper at a point just above the rootstock graft union.
+This is generally the best size for transplanting fruit trees - bigger caliper trees may take longer to establish.

 We also sell lower grade trees at a reduced price, these are not as well developed at this early stage, but will still grow on to become productive mature trees - they might just take a bit longer.
 These smaller trees are sometimes preferred by commercial growers and are particularly useful for espaliers and other trained forms.